 How To Change Your Self-concept & Become Your True Self

-This book is not a step-by-step guide but rather an invitation to explore the depths of your own being where your true self resides.
-It’s a continuous process of shedding layers of your false identity until you arrive at the truth—your most authentic self.
+It is an invitation to explore the depths of your being, where your true self resides.
+It's a continuous process of shedding the layers of your false identity until you arrive at the truth—your most authentic self.

 To understand this process further, you need to see the whole picture.
 It happens in cycles, non-linearly, and without a plan.
 It's like building a house without blueprints.
 You begin construction without knowing the final result, but you keep moving forward.
 It's like a jigsaw puzzle: as you place pieces, the image clarifies, even with many blind spots still remaining.
 You maintain faith in completing the whole thing.
 Changing your self-concept towards inner alignment with your true self can’t be done in any other way, but you will realize this while reading this book.